navigation bar

 Water Quality and Flow Rates

-Usually clear and unpolluted as it leaves Lake Texoma Dam, and continuing that way all along the 32.5 mile stretch.
+Usually clear and unpolluted as it leaves Lake Texoma Dam, and continuing that way all along the 32.7 mile stretch, though it can become muddy and red after a major rain event along the Texas-Oklahoma border.

 Best time to go